Mother of Humanity

 In the drawing, Christ stands on top with a fishing rod that connects with the eight figures below.
 These figures may represent the Eight Nummo Ancestors, who the Dogon described as being part human and Nummo.
 Lébé was believed to be a combination of all the Eight Ancestors.Dorey, The Nummo p.
 19

 According to Joseph Campbell, "The theme of fishing the fish out of the water into the light is associated with initiation."
 Campbell attributes it to the Greek Orpheus, who like the Nummo was androgynous.Dorey, The Master (Mistress) of Speech p.
 115

-Campbell also associates fishing with the Fisher King, who appears in the first Grail story by Chrétien de Troyes from the 12th century, where he is "crippled" and spends most of his time fishing.
+Campbell also associates fishing with the Fisher King, who appears in the first Grail story by Chrétien de Troyes from the 12th century, where he is physically handicapped and spends most of his time fishing.
 Because they only had a tail or "one leg" the Nummo had trouble moving about on land and were perceived as being physically handicapped.
 Their world had been destroyed, which is why they came to Earth, hence the Grail theme of the wasteland.Dorey, The Master (Mistress) of Speech p.
 116

 Robert Graves refers to the fact that many of the Welsh religious myths had been rewritten by the Norman-French trouvères and Malory to create the Grail stories.
 According to Graves, "they had no knowledge of, or interest in, the historical and religious meaning of the myths that they handled."
 I believe the Welsh religious beliefs paralleled Dogon beliefs.Dorey, The Nummo p.
 32